kelseyabreu/biomastersCampaign/README.md

 Mr.BioMaster:
 "The scanner.
 We're trying to interact with ancient organisms.
 If Echo can understand the game just by watching, maybe other animals can too or maybe they understand it differently than us.
 Having him with you might help us figure out if we can actually communicate with Elder Beings."

 ECHO (excited, bobbing):
 "Echo goes!
 Echo helps!
 Echo smart bird!
 Echo adventure bird!"

 Mr.BioMaster:
-"On your travels you'd be helping me field test the game too.
+"On your travels, you'd be helping me field test the game too.
 Every region you visit, every species you encounter, every battle you play - it helps me understand if the game's educational model works.

-At worst, you're spreading ecological knowledge and helping me refine an educational tool.
+At worst, we're spreading ecological knowledge and helping refine an educational tool.

 At best... maybe we find answers about why we had these dreams.
-Why we're connected to this word."
+Why we're connected to this word.

-PLAYER (considering):
+PLAYER (hesitating):
-"So I travel, use the scanner, battle local experts using the game, build the database, and maybe find ancient organisms who know something?"
+"I...
+I don't know.
+This is a lot.
+I travel, use the scanner, battle local experts using the game, build the database, and maybe find ancient organisms who know something.

+What if I'm not the right
+person for this?
+What if I fail?"

 Mr.BioMaster:
-"Exactly.
+"Then you'll have tried.
+That's more than most people can say.
+Truthfully it's a big

 Look - I know this sounds insane.
 Trust me, I know.
 But you came here because you had an impossible dream.
 I created this because I had an insane dream.
-We're already in impossible territory."
+We're already in impossible territory.

+And when you're old, looking back, you'll know: I fought.
+I gave everything I had.
+I made a difference where I could.

+Isn't that better than wondering 'what if'?"

+PLAYER (quiet):
+"What if I say no?
+What happens then?"

+Mr.BioMaster (honest):
+"Then I keep working on this.
+I'll find another way.
+Maybe another person.
+Maybe I'll eventually make time to do the field work myself.

+The platform will still get built.
+The scanner will still get upgraded.
+My resolve wont falter.

+But it'll be slower.
+Harder.
+And we might never know why you dreamed my exact words before ever reading them.

+We might never find out what connected us."

+[Long pause]

 [Mr.BioMaster holds out the scanner]